helenAzad/Computer_Vision_IUST/HW5/README.md

 ## Contributors

-- **Instructor:** Dr. Mohammadi
+- **Instructor:** Dr. Mohammad Reza Mohammadi
-- **Teaching Assistants:** Peyolaee Zare, Zeinolabedin
+- **Teaching Assistants:** Zahra Tabatabaei, Saba Razi, Poulaei, Zeinalabedin

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to customize the repository URL, add any additional sections if needed, and update any specific details related to your project.
+Feel free to replace the placeholders (like `https://github.com/helenAzad/Computer_Vision_IUST.git`) with your actual repository details.
+This README provides a clear overview of the project, its structure, and how to set it up and use it.